 Our Product Liability Lawyers Aren’t Afraid to Fight Big Corporations

 Fieger Law is here to stand up to large corporations who sell dangerously defective products that put consumers like you in harm’s way.
 Product manufacturers have an inherent responsibility to only sell products that are safe for use, and it is our goal to make certain they take that responsibility seriously, even when it means we have to take them to the courtroom.

-Since 1950, we have been fighting for the wrongfully injured, no matter the size of the opposition or the complexity of the case.
-If you or a loved one were seriously injured by a defective product, then our Michigan product liability attorneys want to know about it.
+Since 1950, our firm has fought for the wrongfully injured, no matter the size of the opposition or case complexity.
+If a defective product seriously injured you or a loved one, then our Michigan product liability attorneys want to know about it.